 One helpful tool is the HALT strategy.
 HALT stands for Hungry, Angry, Lonely, or Tired, which are all physiologic or emotional states that can increase the risk of cravings.
 By checking in to see if you are experiencing any of these sensations, you can better address your needs, and help avoid cravings.
 If hungry, eat.
 If tired, rest.
 Anger and loneliness may not be able to be resolved immediately, but simply acknowledging the emotional need often can redirect the craving and encourage you to reach out for support.

 When you have a craving, alert a loved one who can help hold you accountable and go through craving management steps with you.
 You can also reach out to other sober people who understand what you’re going through.
-At Monument, we offer a free 24/7 anonymous forum and over 50 free therapist-moderated alcohol support groups each week.
+At Monument, we offer a 24/7 anonymous forum and over 60 moderated alcohol support groups each week.
 There are many people who want to see you reach your goals, and are ready to support you through your cravings.

 Preventing relapse through self-care